Table of Contents

 While it may sound impressive that 91% of fluoride continues to be filtered out after 40 gallons, they tested flouride by itself.
 Results would be much poorer if fluoride was mixed with other contaminants with higher selectivity to their ion exchange resin, as fluoride would be knocked off the adsorption site.

-In order to reduce the bacteria growing inside a filter cartridge, it's best to have a large family that will use up its filtering capacity quickly (so that the water filter gets replaced frequently).
+In order to reduce the microorganisms growing inside a filter cartridge, it's best to have a large family that will use up its filtering capacity quickly (so that the water filter gets replaced frequently).

 Comparing the “zero water filter” with the “ion-exchange + carbon tea bag” (see section “method” above):